How Data will Help Estate Owners Leap into a Net Zero Future

-This month, thousands of professionals from among the world’s prominent organisations gathered at Saudi Arabia’s capital, Riyadh, for the LEAP technology show.
-Known as the ‘digital Davos’ it serves as a forum to discuss latest innovations and technological advancements, exploring their potential to elevate diverse sectors.
+This month, thousands of professionals from among the world’s prominent organisations gathered in Saudi Arabia’s capital, Riyadh, for the LEAP technology show.
+Known as the ‘digital Davos’ it serves as a forum to discuss the latest innovations and technological advancements, exploring their potential to elevate diverse sectors.

-Participants included leaders and experts from the built environment industry – owner- operators of large and complex property estates.
-Furthermore, as stated in Saudi Arabia’s ‘Vision 2030’, they are preparing for “tomorrow’s world, a world that is connected, technology forward and facing climate change, head-on.”
+Participants included leaders and experts from the built environment industry – owner- operators of large and complex property estates, city infrastructure, campuses and urban estates.
+As stated in Saudi Arabia’s ‘Vision 2030’, they are preparing for “tomorrow’s world, a world that is connected, technology forward and facing climate change, head-on.”

 Currently, buildings are responsible for 39 per cent of global energy-related carbon emissions.
 Hence, by promoting sustainability within built environments, rising carbon emissions can be mitigated, paving the way for net-zero emissions.